FALLOUT 76 SHELTERS

 A CLEAN PALETTE FOR CREATIVITY - SORT OF

-Some people think building in shelters is so much easier than the surface as to be incomparable, which is simply not true.
-It is easier to place items as there is no gravity, and there is more flexibility with snapping.
-However, blueprints are not available, spaces can be restrictive, nor are there resource collectors (which would be terrific just as design elements), and there is no CAMP module to de-merge.
-There is even no access to weather systems, so what Todd giveth on one hand he taketh away on the other.
+Some people thought building in shelters prior to the great relaxation of 2025 (which sounds like a bowel movement, but anyway) was so much easier than the surface as to be incomparable, which was simply not true.
+It was easier to place items without support, and there was more flexibility with snapping.
+However, blueprints aren’t available, spaces can be restrictive, nor are there resource collectors (which would be terrific just as design elements), build budgets can be too small for the spaces, and there is no CAMP module to de-merge.
+There is even no access to weather systems, so what Todd giveth on one hand he taketh away in multiples on the other.

-To overcome these shelter design shortfalls, progressively I have moved to shelter builds that are enclosed within themselves, within the shelter, allowing for complete control of the concept and its execution.
+To overcome the shelter designs imposed upon us, progressively I moved to shelter builds enclosed within themselves, within the shelter, allowing for complete control of the concept and its execution.
 Lighting effects are applied in many cases in ways to overwhelm the original lighting so that the space is completely owned by the build - you can see this in many of the photos and videos.
 Tactics like these are helpful for those who want to create a complete concept.